rFlex/SCRecorder/README.md

 Creating/manipulating filters
 ---------------------

 SCRecorder comes with a filter API built on top of Core Image.
-SCFilter is the class that wraps a CIFilter.
+[SCFilter](Library/Sources/SCFilter.h) is the class that wraps a CIFilter.
 It can have a delegate to know when a filter parameter has changed and is compliant to NSCoding.
-Even though CIFilter is also NSCoding compliant, SCFilter was needed because it fixed some incompatibility issue while trying to deserialise a CIFilter on iOS that was serialised on OS X. SCFilterGroup is a class that contains a list of SCFilter.
+Even though CIFilter is also NSCoding compliant, SCFilter was needed because it fixed some incompatibility issue while trying to deserialise a CIFilter on iOS that was serialised on OS X. [SCFilterGroup](Library/Sources/SCFilterGroup.h) is a class that contains a list of SCFilter.
 SCFilterGroup can be saved directly into a file and restored from this file.
-Using the CoreImageShop Mac project, you can create SCFilterGroup’s and use them on your iOS app.

 ```objective-c